 This course is designed to explore the different Human Services agencies available to the general population in the county, region, state, and nation.
 In addition, students will learn assessment strategies, interview strategies, and intervention strategies involving people needing some type of human services for a better quality of life.
 Pre-requisite: None.
-On demand.
+Alternate years, Fall 2008.